Phantom5800/PhantomGamesBot/README.md

 ### !subgoal ![](./readme/images/twitch.png)
 Posts a generic sub message.
 If there is a monthly sub goal set by `!setsubgoal`, it will show the current progress towards the goal.

+Note: _This feature only works if a user specific OAUTH token is configured as part of the `.env`_

 # Discord Settings
 PhantomGamesBot supports discord as well.
 The only setup required is to create an application in the [Discord Developer Portal](https://discord.com/developers/applications) and copy the token for the bot into `.env`.
 Other settings in the portal depend entirely on what you would be using the bot for.